harrytien107/harrytien107.github.io/README.md

 **Troubleshooting:**
 - Ensure your repository is public or you have GitHub Pages enabled for private repos
-- Check that the `main` branch contains all your files
+- Check that the `main` branch contains all your files including `index.html` at the root level
 - Verify the workflow has the necessary permissions (should be automatic)
 - Look at the Actions tab for detailed error logs if deployment fails
+- If you see README.md instead of your website, ensure `index.html` is at the root level

 ### Other Hosting Platforms